 - In military circumstances, national security and mission capability may be compromised

-FOD in Aviation
+What is FOD in Aviation?

-FOD is particularly prominent within the aviation due to the amount of risk it poses; even a small scrap of metal left on the runway can become lodged in engines or slash aircraft tires, and if the damage occurs while planes are attempting to take off or land, the results can be catastrophic.
-Jet engines also create a blast that throws debris everywhere and creates a dangerous situation for airline personnel on the ground, who might be hit by stones, broken pavement, broken luggage parts, mechanic’s tools, or tire fragments.
-FOD events typically peak during the early spring, as airports conduct construction, and during the winter due to snow and ice.
+Jet engines also create a blast that throws debris everywhere, which creates a dangerous situation for airline personnel on the ground, who might be hit by stones, broken pavement, broken luggage parts, mechanic’s tools, or tire fragments.
+FOD events typically peak during the early spring, as airports conduct construction, and during the winter, due to snow and ice.

-FOD causes extensive damage to airlines, aircrafts, and airports every year.
+FOD causes extensive damage to airlines, aircraft, and airports every year.
 Foreign Object Damage statistics are difficult to determine exactly, but Boeing estimates that FOD causes $4 billion in damages annually.
 The Federal Aviation Administration (FAA) provides specifications and guidance for using a number of tools to find and remove Foreign Object Debris, including visual inspections, sweepers and magnet bars, and automated systems.
 The FAA also enforces Advisory Circulars that provide guidelines for detection equipment, maintaining airport pavements, self-inspection for airport safety, and more.

 FOD is also highly concerning to the military; not only are their planes subject to the same type of risks and consequences, but the military must also deal with FOD caused by missile strikes and strive to ensure mission capability and national security.
 A study by the US Air Force shows that the service paid $240 million from 1995-2004 for incidents involving Foreign Object Debris.
 During this period of time, the Air Force was involved in almost 800 FOD events, the average cost of which was about $300,000.